Gameslinx/Parallax-Continued/README.md

 9. **IMPORTANT - In the main menu, click 'Settings', then 'Graphics', and set 'Terrain Detail' to 'High'**

+NOTE: If you use Deferred, you might need to install Deferred manually (not via CKAN) if CKAN reports a conflict!
 Any issues?
 You can reach me on Discord (linked in my Patreon description) or the KSP forums as 'Gameslinx'.
 I go by 'Linx' anywhere else.

 ## Recommended Mods